robot-education/robot-handbook/source/design/sketch-constraints/sketch-constraints.md

 ### Vertical Constraint (v)
 * Line - the line becomes vertical.

-* Two points - the points become vertically in-line with each other.
+* Two points - the points become vertically inline with each other.

 ### Horizontal Constraint (h)
 * Line - the line becomes horizontal.
-* Two points - the points become horizontally in-line with each other.
+* Two points - the points become horizontally inline with each other.

 ### Parallel Constraint (b)
 * Two lines - the lines become parallel.